RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 <p class="caption">(\#fig:bepfitst)Distribution of ages in the 1997-2001 British Election Panel Study</p>
 </div>

 We can see that by default, `geom_bar()` has created a count of the number of times each age appears in the dataset.
 It does this because the default 'stat' for `geom_bar()` is 'count'.
 This saves us from having to create that ourselves.
-But if we had already constructed a count (for instance, with `beps |> count(age)`), then we could additionally specify a column of values for the y-axis and then use 'stat = "identity"'.
+But if we had already constructed a count (for instance, with `beps |> count(age)`), then we could also specify a column of values for the y-axis and then use 'stat = "identity"'.

-We may additionally like to consider different groupings of the data, for instance, 'vote' (Figure \@ref(fig:bepsecond)).
+We may also like to consider different groupings of the data, for instance, 'vote' (Figure \@ref(fig:bepsecond)).

 ```r